Home Down Payment - Savings Strategies

 5. Skip Vacations for a Year: I love a good vacation.
 We all do.
 I also know that between gas or airfare, hotel, attractions, and food vacations add up quickly.
 Make a commitment to skip vacations for a year.
 Transfer what you would have spent to savings.
 Then, explore free events in your city to provide the excitement and revitalization typically received during a vacation.
 You'll thank yourself in the long-run!

-7. Borrow from a Relative or Retirement Plan: A house is a big purchase.
-Many people borrow from a parent or close relative to make it a reality.
-Not an option for you?
-What about borrowing from a retirement plan?
+7. Borrow from a Retirement Plan: A house is an important purchase and a primary step in creating personal and generational wealth.
+What about borrowing from a retirement plan to make that step reality?
 If you contribute to a retirement plan, and/or your employer contributes on your behalf, you may be able to borrow funds to put toward a down payment.

 9. Add Extra Shifts or a Second Job: Sometimes you cut back expenses everywhere you can, and you still need a little extra.
 Bring in more income by working extra hours.
 If extra hours at your current job aren't possible, consider a second part-time job or seasonal employment.
 This extra income could be just the boost you need for your down payment!